nachoyacopu/ff3-randomizer/README.md

 - **Include ___ in item pool** - Determines whether or not you want certain sets of items in the item pool - items excluded will not be considered to appear on any of the randomizer options

 ### Randomize Equipment
-- **Randomize equipment elemental properties** - Both weapons and armor has random multiple elemental properties.
+- **Randomize equipment elemental properties** - Both weapons and armor have random multiple elemental properties.
 - **Randomize equipment stat bonuses** - Both weapons and armor get random boosts when equipped such as +5 to a stat or increased elemental damage.

 ### Randomize Shops
 - **Randomize ___ shops** - Changes all shops of a certain type to sell random items of that type.

 ### Randomize Monsters
-- **Randomize skill/status effects** - Gives all enemies random status ailments they can inflict on hit as well as a random skillset.
+- **Randomize skill/status effects** - Gives all enemies random status ailments they can inflict on hit as well as a random skillset (except for split).
 There's a weighting in this randomization to prevent weak enemies/bosses to get skillset from endgame enemies/bosses and viceversa.
 - **Randomize elemental properties** - Gives all enemies random elemental resistances and weaknesses.
 - **Randomize stats** - Slightly alters enemies stats - trying to keep in line with every enemy's actual level (so you won't see Goblins hitting you like 2-headed Dragon or something).
 - **Include bosses** - Determines whether to also randomize bosses according to the properties specified above.